-Of the 43.3 million renter households in the U.S., 11 million have extremely low incomes at or below the poverty level or 30% of the area median income (AMI), whichever is higher.
-Forty-eight percent of extremely low-income renter households are seniors or a householder with a disability.
-Another 39% are in the labor force, in school, or single-adult caregivers.
+Of the 43.7 million renter households in the U.S., nearly 11 million have extremely low incomes at or below the poverty level or 30% of the area median income (AMI), whichever is higher.
+Forty-six percent of extremely low-income renter households are seniors or a householder with a disability.
+Another 37% are in the labor force, in school, or single-adult caregivers.
 Of those in the labor force, 43% usually work forty or more hours per week.

 There is a Severe Shortage of Affordable Housing for the Lowest Income Renters

 The Shortage of Affordable Housing Results in Cost-Burdens and Housing Instability for Millions of Renters

 Cost-burdens are a direct result of the shortage of affordable and available rental homes and low wages.
 A household is cost-burdened when it spends more than 30% of its income on rent and utilities, and severely cost-burdened when it spends more than 50%.
 Seventy-one percent of extremely low-income renter households are severely cost-burdened.
 They account for nearly 72% of all severely cost-burdened renter households in the U.S.